datastax/cass-config-builder/README.md

 The cass-config-builder can be consumed as either a jar artifact or inside of a Docker image.

+# Testing

+./gradlew test

+This task, without additional parameters, will test the cass-config-definitions submodule.
+However, this can be inconvenient if you want to make changes in your own fork of the cass-config-definitions repo.
+The following -P option allows you to point to a different directory for the definition files to test with:

+./gradlew test -Pdefinitions.location=~/cass-config-definitions/resources

 # Build all artifacts

 ./gradlew assemble